NEC World Series of Golf: Invitation era

-1976–1998
+PGA Tour event

 In 1976, it became a 72-hole, $300,000 PGA Tour event and its field was initially expanded to twenty; the victory and $100,000 winner's share went to Nicklaus.
 The largest first prize at a major that year was $45,000 at the PGA Championship.

 The World Series of Golf quickly became a leading event on the tour.
 For many years a victory in it gave a 10-year exemption on the PGA Tour, the same as was granted for a victory in a major championship at that time, and twice as long as is given even for winning a major now.
 The field consisted of the winners of all the high status men's professional golf tournaments around the world in the previous twelve months.

 The field was expanded in 1984 to include some international players, all tour event winners, and the top fifteen on the current money list, with 47 players eligible.
 The expansion wasn't well-received by all players, and a notable absence was Seve Ballesteros of Spain, who opted out.